 But many states have Good Samaritan laws.
 These laws shield individuals who come to the aid of those in medical distress.
 Doctors, nurses, and other medical professionals are often specifically included in such laws.
 If a doctor aids someone in an emergency, they'll be protected from civil liability if something goes wrong during the rescue.

 Statute of Limitations

 State laws place time limits on when an action can be brought for medical malpractice.
-Some states have adopted the “discovery rule,” which holds that the statute of limitations period doesn’t begin until an injury is actually discovered.
-If the medical professional can show that the patient discovered the injury at a certain point and that the statute of limitations has since run, the case may be dismissed.
+Some states have adopted the “discovery rule."
+This means that the statute of limitations period does not begin until an injury is discovered.
+If a medical professional can show the patient discovered the injury at a certain point, and the statute of limitations has expired, the case may be dismissed.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.

 Contact a qualified medical malpractice attorney to make sure your rights are protected.